AshwinJay/jarasandha/README.md

 See [Hot-cold store](doc/hot-cold-store.md) for details.

-### What's with the name?
-The name (`Jarasandha`) is a reference to an [Indian mythological character named Jarasandha](https://en.wikipedia.org/wiki/Jarasandha) who was put back together from two halves.
-I found the name vaguely related to this Java library which puts your records back together from blocks of compressed records in a file.
-Well, I did say - "vaguely related".
-⚠️ This document is a work in progress ⚠️
+⚠️ The content below is a work in progress ⚠️

 # Basics
 [ReadersAndWritersDemoTest.java](jarasandha-store-filesystem/src/test/java/io/jarasandha/store/filesystem/ReadersAndWritersDemoTest.java) demonstrates how to write to files and also to read them back using the high level APIs.